bluekitchen/btstack/chipset/README.md

 The ESP32 is a SoC with a built-in Dual mode Bluetooth and Wifi radio.
 The HCI Controller is implemented in software and accessed via a so called Virtual HCI (VHCI) interface.
 It supports both LE Data Length Extensions (DLE) as well as multiple LE roles.
 Since ESP-IDF v4.3, SCO-over-HCI is usable for HSP/HFP.

+The newer ESP32-S3 and ESP32-C3 SoCs have a newer LE Controller, but no support for Classic (BR/EDR).

+ALl can either be used as an SoC with the application running on the ESP32 itself or can be configured as a regular Bluetooth HCI Controller.
+BTstack can work either on the SoC itself, or another MCU when ESP32 is connected via 4-wire UART.

+Wifi can be used with Espressif's [ESP-Hosted firmware](https://github.com/espressif/esp-hosted), too.

 ## EM Microelectronic Marin